 Electronic signatures also result in less money being spent on paper, document shipping, and materials, as well as other administrative costs.

-That's not all though.
-One of the biggest benefits of signing electronically is that it offers greater location flexibility as those involved can access, edit, and sign forms anytime, anywhere.
-As a freelancer, this means you and your client can come to an agreement as soon as possible.
+One of the biggest benefits of signing electronically is greater location flexibility.
+Those involved can access, edit, and sign forms anytime, anywhere.
+As a freelancer, this means you and your client can reach an agreement as soon as possible.

 Now you know all about typed signatures, you might be wondering how to sign a contract online?

 There are a few different ways to sign with an electronic signature.
-You can do it with a mouse-click by ticking a box, or by drawing one using a mouse.
-You might also upload a picture of your handwritten signature and or simply sign a document with a typed name.
+You can do it with a mouse-click by ticking a box, draw one using a mouse, upload a picture of your handwritten signature, or simply sign a document with a typed name.

 Yes, electronically typed signatures are legally valid as long as intent and consent are involved.